The Native American Shepherd is actually a mix of two different breeds of dog, the Native American Indian dog and the Belgian Shepherd.

 Often, the answer lies within you when it comes to the things that you need to know before you buy any puppy.

 However, we will now cover every aspect that we feel will play an integral role in your knowledge of the Native American Shepherd.

 First, let’s begin with the price of the Native American Shepherd puppy.

-The price of the puppy does depend on a number of key factors.
-Clearly, their pedigree is going to play a role, and that is certainly something that should be checked out in advance.
+The price of the puppy does depend on several key factors.
+Their pedigree is going to play a role, and that is certainly something that should be checked out in advance.

 Also, your location will make a difference.
 This breed of dog is not universally popular, so there are various areas where its popularity is higher than elsewhere, and that demand influences the price.

 In general, you should be looking in the region of $1000 to $1500 for a Native American Shepherd puppy.

 How to Find Reputable Native American Shepherd Breeders?

 To find reputable Native American Shepherd breeders, you have a couple of options that are available to you.